 Mechanism of Injury (MOI)

-- Usually forced external rotation of foot and ankle:
+Usually forced external rotation and dorsiflexion of foot and ankle:

-- Brosky claimed once the ankle achieves maximal external rotation, adding either dorsiflexion or plantarflexion will cause an injury, so an external rotation with plantarflexion can also cause syndesmosis injury.
+Brosky (1995) claimed that once the ankle achieves maximal external rotation, adding either dorsiflexion or plantarflexion will cause an injury, so an external rotation with plantarflexion can also cause syndesmosis injury.

 Location of Injury